Baked Kale & Artichoke Dip with Greek Yogurt

 A good spinach and artichoke dip was always a shareable family favourite when eating out at restaurants.
-A creamy, cheesy dip served with tortilla chips and warm, crispy pita bread, how could you go wrong?
+A creamy, cheesy, hot dip served with tortilla chips and warm, crispy pita bread…how could you go wrong?

-The lemon juice serves a double purpose!
+- Lemon juice serves a double purpose.
 Not only does the addition of lemon add flavour, it also helps us get more nutrition from the dip.
 The vitamin C in lemon juice helps us absorb the beneficial iron in kale.

 Tips for Making This Recipe: